danzin/CryptoPriceScraper/README.md

    To start the server:
    `node server.js --coins=coin1,coin2,coin3,etc` to always include specific assets in the scraper

-   `node server.js --no-defaults` doesn't include any specific asset.
+   `node server.js --no-default` doesn't include any specific asset.
 Asset prices are scrapped and added by using the `http://localhost:4200/api/:coins` route.

    It doesn't support tickers.
 Use the full name of the asset.